lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 The infrastructure: `pRoloc` and `MSnbase` packages {#the-infrastructure-proloc-and-msnbase-packages .unnumbered}
 ---------------------------------------------------

-To make use of the full functionality of the software one needs to import their data into R and prepare them as an `MSnSet`.
-The `MSnSet` is a dedicated data structure for the efficient manipulation and processing of mass spectrometry and proteomics data in R. Figure 1 illustrates a simplified view of the `MSnSet` structure; there exists 3 key sub-parts (termed slots) to such a data object: (1) the `exprs` slot for storing the quantitation data, (2) the `fData` slot for storing the feature meta-data, and finally (3) the `pData` slot for storing the sample meta-data.
+To make use of the full functionality of the software, users need to import their data into R and prepare them as an `MSnSet`.
+The `MSnSet` is a dedicated data structure for the efficient manipulation and processing of mass spectrometry and proteomics data in R. Figure 1 illustrates a simplified view of the `MSnSet` structure; there exists 3 key sub-parts (termed slots) to such a data object: (1) the `exprs` slot (short for *expression* data) for storing the quantitation data, (2) the `fData` slot (short for *feature*-metadata) for storing the feature meta-data, and finally (3) the `pData` slot (short for *pheno*-metadata, i.e. sample phenotypic data) for storing the sample meta-data.

 ![Simplified representation of the `MSnSet` data structure (reproduced with permission from the vignette)](./Figures/msnset.png)